 Andy Lee returns to the Melbourne Stars in the vital role of Chief Hydration Officer.
 Lee’s ability to run drinks with intent and successfully monitor our players’ hydration will again be invaluable to the Stars.
 He will play a vital role in ensuring our players keep hydrated to give the team the winning edge over our BBL rivals.

-Seb Mather has worked with the VicSpirit prior to commencing his role with the Stars.
+Seb Mather also works with the Victorian Women's Cricket Team.
 Mather will create individual strength and conditioning programs for players as well as running recovery sessions post WBBL matches to ensure players are prepared for the next game.

-A former Stawell gift winner and gifted athlete, Mott has worked with the Melbourne Stars since their inception and also holds a full time position with the Victorian Bushrangers as Head of Strength and Conditioning.
-Earlier this year, Mott worked with the Australia A team in the UK in a similar S&C role.
+A former Stawell gift winner and gifted athlete, Mott has worked with the Melbourne Stars since their inception and also holds a full time position with the Victorian Men's Cricket Team as Head of Strength and Conditioning.